tukasa0001/TownOfHost/README-EN.md

 Create and idea by そうくん<br>

-This is the attribute given to the last Impostor.<br>
+An Attribute given to the last Impostor.<br>
+Your kill cooldown gets shorter than usual.<br>
-Not given to BountyHunter, SerialKiller, or Vampire.<br>
+Not assigned to BountyHunter, SerialKiller, or Vampire.<br>

 | Game Options              |
 | ------------------------- |